astronomer/airflow-provider-sample/README.md

 ## Provider Readmes

-Readmes will need to be structured in a way that is logical and compliant.
-This is a bit confusing since _this_ Readme is not compliant with it's own rules, but [there is a sample readme that demonstrates correct structure here](./SAMPLE_README.md).They will adhere to the following standards:
+Readmes should be structured in a way that is logical and compliant.
+This is a bit confusing since _this_ Readme is not compliant with it's own rules, but [we have provided a sample readme that demonstrates correct structure here](./SAMPLE_README.md) that adheres to the following standards:

 - H1 at the top of the markdown file should read `<Provider Name> Airflow Provider
-- Under the H1 must be a short overview of the provider's tool and what it does.
+- Under the H1 should be a short overview of the provider's tool and what it does.
-- There must be an H2 `Modules` section that lists and links to the available modules in the repository with a short description.
+- There should be an H2 `Modules` section that lists and links to the available modules in the repository with a short description.
-- There must be an H2 `Compatibility` section with a table that demonstrates compatibility with Airflow versions.
+- There should be an H2 `Compatibility` section with a table that demonstrates compatibility with Airflow versions.

 ## Module Documentation

-Provider modules, including all hooks, operators, sensors, and transfers, will be documented via docstrings at the top of each of their respective python file.
-These will include a high-level overview of the operator purpose and the available params- [see here for an example of what that should look like](https://github.com/astronomer/airflow-sample_provider/blob/main/modules/operators/sample_operator.py#L11).
+Provider modules, including all hooks, operators, sensors, and transfers, should be documented via docstrings at the top of each of their respective python file.
+These should include a high-level overview of the operator purpose and the available params- [see here for an example of what that should look like](https://github.com/astronomer/airflow-sample_provider/blob/main/modules/operators/sample_operator.py#L11).

 ## Development Standards

 ### Building Modules

-All modules built should follow a specific set of best practices that optimize for how they will run in the context of Airflow.
+All modules should follow a specific set of best practices that optimize for how they will run in the context of Airflow.
 - **All classes should run without access to the internet.** This is because the Airflow scheduler parses DAGs on a regular schedule; every time that parse happens, Airflow will execute whatever is contained in the `init` method of your class.
 If that `init` method contains network requests, such as calls to a third party API, there will be problems due to how frequently Airflow parses the DAG file.
 - **All operator modules will need an `execute` method.** This method will define the logic that will be implemented by the operator.

 ### Writing Tests

-Information on writing tests for modules here.
+> TODO: Information on writing tests for modules here.

 ### Managing Dependencies

 [All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705) When building providers, defined compatibility with specific Airflow versions is required.
 It's important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.

 Additionally, there are a few rules to adhere to when considering adding dependencies to your provider package in your `setup.py` file.
 These rules are intended to avoid conflicts between various provider packages that may be imported and used in the same Airflow instance:

 1. Rule 1
 2. Rule 2
 3. Rule 3